Favourite

 Amazing Haute

 Perfume Parlour Amazing Haute is an Eau de Parfum.
-The fragrance opens with Raspberry, Bergamot, and Orange, settles into a heart of Magnolia, Pepper, and Vetiver, and dries down to a base of Sandalwood, Amber, and Musk.
+Amazing Haute opens with Bergamot, Orange, and Raspberry, settles into a heart of Vetiver, Magnolia, and Pepper, and dries down to a base of Musk, Amber, and Sandalwood.
+Perfume Parlour's Amazing Haute carries a Favourite verdict, a fruity-led wear.

 A budget Perfume Parlour interpretation of Givenchy Hot Couture (2000) by Alberto Morillas and Jacques Cavallier-Belletrud - the raspberry-magnolia-sandalwood floral-fruity feminine that became one of the early-2000s designer references for fresh-spicy fruit-floral compositions.
 Honest dupe-fidelity for spring-summer day wear.